google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 The GRR and Fleetspeak container images are managed using the following values, `grr:<tag>` and `fleetspeak:<tag>`, where `<tag>` is replaced with the version.

-To view all configurable values of the Yeti subchart, including the default image tags and repositories, run the following command:
+To view all configurable values of the GRR subchart, including the default image tags and repositories, run the following command:

 ```console